 Subject to project approvals the proposed wind farm could include wind turbines as well as associated infrastructure including:

-Up to 98 wind turbine generators (WTGs) including towers, blades and a generator housing.
+Following further consultation and a greater understanding of the proposed site and surrounding areas, there has been a revision from 97 to 70 wind turbine generators (WTGs) including towers, blades, and a generator housing.
 The turbine towers will be supported by underground concrete foundations.
 The turbine may include internal transformer and protection equipment or have this equipment co-located in a small housing next to the turbine base.

 The construction of the wind farm will require the improvement of some local public roads and bridges leading up to the project site.
 Each turbine will be linked to project roads using gravel tracks.
 Each turbine location will also include a gravel area to support the cranes used to lift the turbine components.